It is generally held that divorce in Islam is very easy; a man only has to say to his wife: “You are divorced,” three times and it’s all over.

 1- In reality, divorce is not that easy in Islam.
 There are conditions which must be fulfilled even before its proceedings can begin.

 Secondly, the divorce cannot be pronounced during a period between menses in which the couple has had sexual relations.
 The rational being that if the man cared enough about the woman to have sexual relations, he needs to reflect about his decision more before going ahead.
 He will have to wait until after the woman’s next menses ends, before he can pronounce divorce.
+The family law lawyers in Kingston TN can help in case on needs to go to court to fight such cases.

 2- The pronouncement is considered invalid if the man was in such a rage that he did not know what he was saying.
 This is based on the Prophet’s statement, “The divorce pronouncement is not valid at the time of (mental) seizure.”